larte/uridium/Readme.md

-== Uridium
+# Uridium

-* www?
+- www?

-== DESCRIPTION:
+## DESCRIPTION:

 FIX (describe your package)

-== FEATURES
+## FEATURES

-* Providers SDL Display, GDI and some drawing primitives to ruby, as well as an eventloop with separate simulation and rendering objects and a mixer to play sounds
+- Providers SDL Display, GDI and some drawing primitives to ruby, as well as an eventloop with separate simulation and rendering objects and a mixer to play sounds

-== SYNOPSIS:
+## SYNOPSIS:

-* Running asteroids.rb from examples/ will produce a classic shoot-em-up game and highlight almost all features of this lib.
+- Running asteroids.rb from examples/ will produce a classic shoot-em-up game and highlight almost all features of this lib.

-== REQUIREMENTS:
+## REQUIREMENTS:

 On linux you will need to install the following:
-* libgl1-mesa-dev
+- libgl1-mesa-dev
-* libglu1-mesa-dev
+- libglu1-mesa-dev
-* libsdl-dev
+- libsdl-dev
-* libftgl-dev
+- libftgl-dev
-* libsdl-mixer1.2-dev
+- libsdl-mixer1.2-dev

-* On debian/ubuntu it will be sufficient to do:
+- On debian/ubuntu it will be sufficient to do:

-<b> $ apt-get install libftgl-dev libsdl-mixer1.2-dev libsdl-dev</b>
+  $ apt-get install libftgl-dev libsdl-mixer1.2-dev libsdl-dev</b>

-* Will compile and run on Win32/MinGW, but no installation instructions are available at the moment.
+- Will compile and run on Win32/MinGW, but no installation instructions are available at the moment.

-* Darwin support is planned, but not available at the moment.
+- Darwin is not available at the moment.

-== INSTALL:
+## INSTALL:

-* sudo gem install
+   gem install

-== LICENSE:
+# LICENSE:

 (The MIT License)